RedisLabs/redislabs-docs/content/platforms/kubernetes/logs/_index.md

 ---
-Title: Redis Enterprise Software log on Kubernetes
+Title: Redis Enterprise Software logs on Kubernetes
 linkTitle: Logs
 description: This section provides information about how logs are stored and accessed.
 weight: 60